Advanced25 min readUniversal

 Schneider Electric Communications Example for Safety Systems

 Complete working example demonstrating Communications implementation for Safety Systems using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 // Schneider Electric EcoStruxure Machine Expert - Safety Systems Control